 Leopards here are the stars, so they act precious and are all but easy to spot.

 Actually most of the times safari-goers don’t even see any of them.
 This is probably why, merely ten minutes after we entered the park, the driver and our guide burst into an ovation pointing at a mating couple of leopards.
 It was a fraction of a second, but those animals are just gorgeous.
 They could chew us up in less than no time but as proper cats they looked at us and quickly scuttle away.
 They reminded me of one of my cats, my little wide-eyed and scared felines, which I started looking at with much more respect since I got back home, sometimes wondering whether they would get along with the leopards or not.

 Obviously we’ve seen many other animals, buffalos, peacocks, wild roosters, deers, even crocodiles, and while I’m posting some of the pictures I took there, in no way I was able to take a good one of the leopards.
 First, because they disappeared too fast, then we were so surprised to see them so quickly after we entered that we were not prepared to point our camera, and also, I was way too excited to see them in their natural habitat and just didn’t want to miss the occasion.

-These were our only stops in the south, after which we headed back to Colombo for our friend Raashid’s wedding, which was the reason of my trip to Sri Lanka, to resume our journey north a couple of days later.
-We’ve seen beautiful places, stay tuned as this will be the focus of my next posts.
+These were our only stops in the south, after which we headed back to Colombo for our friend Raashid’s wedding, which was the reason for my trip to Sri Lanka, to resume our journey north a couple of days later.